gitlabhq/gitlabhq/doc/gitlab-geo/configuration.md

 - You should point your database connection to a [replicated instance](./database.md).
 - Your secondary node should be allowed to communicate via HTTP/HTTPS and SSH with your primary node (make sure your firewall is not blocking that).
+- Don't make any extra step you would do for a normal new installation
+- Don't setup any custom authentication (this will be handled by the `primary` node)

+You need to make sure you restored the database backup (that is part of setting up replication) and that the `primary` node PostgreSQL instance is ready to replicate data.

 ### Database Encryption Key